tasyyfry/SalesPerformance-SQL-PowerBI-Portfolio/README.md

 This project demonstrates the creation of a Sales Performance Dashboard using Power BI and SQL Server, utilizing a comprehensive sales dataset from Kaggle.
 The goal is to provide a robust analytical tool for stakeholders to monitor and evaluate sales performance, identify trends, and make data-driven decisions.

 ## Introduction
 The Sales Performance Dashboard project aims to visualize sales data effectively.
-By using Power BI for visualization and SQL Server for data management, we create an interactive and dynamic dashboard that provides comprehensive insights into sales performance.
+By using Power BI for visualization and SQL Server for data management, I create an interactive and dynamic dashboard that provides comprehensive insights into sales performance.

 ## Dataset
 The dataset used in this project is obtained from Kaggle.
 It contains various sales-related attributes such as sales amount, product categories, dates, and customer information.